Writing Coach at The Novelry

-Emylia’s writing and short fiction has appeared in a variety of publications, including Elle magazine.
 Emylia has taught creative writing workshops in Kigali, Zurich, at the University of Lausanne, and as a regular tutor for Arvon.
 In 2018-20 she was a Fellow for the Royal Literary Fund, based at the University of the West of England.
-She is the founder of Mothership Writers offering writing workshops for new mums.
 She believes passionately in writing as a way of enriching life experience.
-If you're writing a romance, reading group, literary or women's fiction you'll find Emylia an inspiring, caring and supportive tutor.
+If you're writing a romance, reading group, literary or women's fiction you'll find Emylia an encouraging and caring tutor.

 The Book of Summers

 Beth Lowe has been sent a parcel.
 Inside is a letter informing her that her mother has died, and a scrapbook.
 Entitled The Book of Summers, it's stuffed with photographs and mementos complied by her mother to record the seven glorious childhood summers Beth spent in rural Hungary.
 It was a time when she trod the tightrope between separated parents and two very different countries; her bewitching, imperfect Hungarian mother and her gentle, reticent English father; the dazzling house of a Hungarian artist and an empty-feeling cottage in deepest Devon.
 And it was a time that came to the most brutal of ends the year she turned sixteen.
 The arrival of The Book of Summers brings the past tumbling back; as vivid, painful and vital as ever.